 A music library full of FLAC albums, tagged compilations, and long playlists gets messy fast, and Strawberry is one of the better Linux players for keeping that under control.
-That makes it easy to install Strawberry on Fedora when you want a desktop player that still takes local collections, smart playlists, Last.fm scrobbling, and Subsonic-style streaming seriously.
+You can install Strawberry on Fedora from Fedora’s repositories or from Flathub when you want a desktop player focused on local collections, smart playlists, tag editing, Last.fm and ListenBrainz scrobbling, and Subsonic-compatible streaming.

 Install Strawberry on Fedora